 \begin{thm} Fix $r\in [1,\infty]$.
 Every countable subgroup of $\pa$ with property $\fw$ is conjugate in $\pa$ to a subgroup of $\dg(\T)$. \end{thm} \begin{proof} Let $\Gamma\subset \pa$ be a subgroup with property FW.
 Since the singular pair $\mathcal{PD}^r\subset \mathcal D^r$ has resolvable singularities, we can invoke Proposition~\ref{p-pair} and claim that the action of $\Gamma$ on $\T$ has a finite orbit, or $\Gamma$ is conjugate in $F(S\mathcal D^r)=\pa$ to a subgroup of $F(\mathcal D^r)=\dg(\T)$.
 However, because of Proposition~\ref{p:globalfixed}, the former is possible only if $\Gamma$ is finite. \end{proof}

 \begin{proof}[Proof of Corollary~\ref{c-T}] Let $\G$ be a subgroup of $\mathsf{PDiff}^{3/2}(\T)$, with property $(T)$ and hence property $\fw$.
 (We again identify $\Gamma$ with its image.)
-After Theorem~\ref{t-piecewise}, there exists a homeomorphism $\varphi:\T\to\T$ such that $\varphi \G\varphi^{-1}$ is a group of $C^{r}$ circle diffeomorphisms.
-Navas' theorem (Theorem~\ref{t:navas}) gives that $\G$ is finite. \end{proof}
+After Theorem~\ref{t-piecewise}, there exists a homeomorphism $\varphi:\T\to\T$ such that the conjugate $\varphi \G\varphi^{-1}$ is a group of $C^{r}$ circle diffeomorphisms.
+Navas's theorem (Theorem~\ref{t:navas}) gives that $\G$ is finite. \end{proof}